Healthy Homes Assessment Pakowhai

 Draught Stopping Pakowhai

-If a draft can be perceived as a result of gaps or holes, it requirements to be sealed.
+If a draught is perceived as a result of gaps or holes, it needs to be closed.

-Get the complete information regarding the Healthy Homes draught stopping requirements.
+See the full details for the Healthy Homes draught stopping requirements.

 draught stopping building inspections